vaishnavi-soga/Computational-Fluid-Dynamics-Vortex-shedding-and-external-flow-analysis-/README.md

 | μ | Dynamic viscosity | 0.0024 kg/m·s |
 | **Re** | **Reynolds number** | **608.33** |

-> At Re ≈ 608, flow is in the **laminar vortex shedding** regime — periodic and predictable, but unsteady.
+> At Re ≈ 608, flow is in the **laminar vortex shedding** regime, periodic and predictable, but unsteady.

 ---